dharmab/dcs-campaigns/theaters/calamity/CONTRIBUTING.md

 - `cost` is the number of enemy tickets depleted when the template is completed.
 See [Ticket Costs](#ticket-costs) for guidance.
 - `desc` is the template description shown in-game.

+Note: TEMPLATETYPE must be one of `CAS`, `STRIKE`, `BAI`, `ANTISHIP`, `SEAD`.

 ### STM File

 STM files are Static Templates, which are created and edited in the DCS Mission Editor.
 Note the groups and units in the STM need to follow [name conventions](#naming-conventions) and [death goal specifications](#death-goals).

+To create a new STM file from scratch:

+1. Open the DCS Mission Editor.
+1. Load a new mission on Caucases.
+1. Place and name groups as required.
+1. Click Edit -> Save Static Template.
+Use the [naming conventions](#naming-conventions) for both the Name and File Name field.
+1. Run `uv run tools/save-template.py theaters/calamity/theater/RegionName/TemplateFileName.stm`, substituting the correct region and template name.

+To edit an existing STM file:

+1. Run `uv run tools/edit-template.py theaters/calamity/theater/RegionName/TemplateFileName.stm`, substituting the correct region and template name.
+1. Open the DCS Mission Editor.
+1. Load a new mission on Caucases.
+1. Click Edit -> Load Static Template.
+1. Find the template in the Customized table and click it to highlight it.
+1. Click Load.
+1. Edit the template as desired.
+1. Click Edit -> Save Static Template.
+Use the same template name for the Name and File Name field.
+1. Run `uv run tools/save-template.py theaters/calamity/theater/RegionName/TemplateFileName.stm`, substituting the correct region and template name.

+## Editing Payload Limits

+To edit payload settings, edit the file `theaters\calamity\theater\settings\restrictedweapons.cfg`.
+All aircraft have 12 A/A points and 12 A/G points available.

+## Editing Mission Assignments

+To edit missions available to an aircraft, edit the file `theaters\calamity\theater\settings\ui.cfg`.

 ## General Notes

+### Factions

+Used the Combined Joint Task Force Blue country for all BLUE units and the Combined Joint Tank Force Red country for all RED units.

 ### Naming Conventions